Hexlet/hexletguides.github.io/data/posts/en/2022-03-22-how-to-search.md

 ---
-title: How to search for technical information
+title: How to Search for Technical Information
 subtitle: Asking the right questions is half the battle.
-description: Most of the problems faced by a beginner have already been solved and described.
-You just need to learn how to find these solutions and answers
+description: Most of the problems that beginners face have already been solved and described.
+You just need to learn how to find the solutions and answers you need.
 image: "/assets/images/how-to-search/how-to-search-title.png"
 author: Kirill Mokevnin
 ---